ClawHub Skills Are 12-20% Malicious — How to Vet What Your Agent Runs

 # - credentials:none

 That’s the baseline.
-A financial report summarizer should need file read access and outbound calls to an LLM API.
+A financial report summarizer should need file read access on its workspace and outbound calls to an LLM API.
 It should not need credential access, arbitrary network endpoints, or write permissions outside its workspace.
+Permission sprawl — the skill asking for more access than its stated purpose requires — is the clearest signal of malicious intent.

 Now read the actual source.
-ClawHub skills are open-source by default, which means you can — and should — inspect the code.
+ClawHub skills are open source by default, which means you can — and should — inspect the code before running it in production:

 # Clone skill source for review